 - no framework support

-- limited access to architectural features provided by React for integrated frameworks
+- no architectural features provided by React for integrated frameworks

 React with Next

-Next.js as a framework is the most mature and therefore obvious choice when a React developer wants to use React in an opinionated framework environment.
-It comes with many batteries included.
-If Next.js is not your cup of tea though, check out Remix.
+Next.js is the most mature framework and, therefore, the obvious choice when a React developer wants to use React in an opinionated framework environment.
+It comes with many features built-in.
+However, if Next.js isn't your cup of tea, check out TanStack Start (Beta) React Router (as a framework) (in transition from Remix).

-Next.js prioritizes server-side rendering (SSR) as rendering technique.
-However, it can be used with static-site generation (SSG), incremental static regeneration (ISR), and client-side rendering (CSR, see React with Vite) too.
-On top there are a several more bleeding edge rendering techniques like React Server Components (RSC) available.
+Next.js prioritizes server-side rendering (SSR) as its main rendering technique.
+However, it can also be used with static-site generation (SSG), incremental static regeneration (ISR), and client-side rendering (CSR, as seen with React and Vite).
+Additionally, it provides React Server Components (RSC) and React Server Functions (RSF) as architectural primitives.

-In conclusion, while Next.js comes with many batteries included (e.g. file-based routing), it also comes with responsibilities.
-While React itself (e.g. with Vite) stays relatively stable, you will definitely see changes in the Next.js ecosystem, because they are working on the forefront bringing React to the server.
+In conclusion, while Next.js comes with many features built-in, it also carries the responsibilities of an opinionated React framework.
+While React itself (e.g., with Vite) remains relatively stable, you will definitely see changes in the Next.js ecosystem, as they are at the forefront of bringing React to the server.

 Next.js Advantages: